ganton000/ganton000/README.md

 ### Hi there 👋

 My name is George Anton.
 I've graduated from CUNY-City College with a M.S. in Mathematics.
 I am a Software Engineer and reside in New York City.
 My interests lie in AWS Cloud networking and automation, building APIs, data engineering and some frontend web app development.
-On my free time, I enjoy reading up on Networking concepts as well as System Design/Architecture and am working towards becoming an AWS Solutions Architect.
+On my free time, I enjoy reading up on Networking concepts as well as System Design/Architecture.
 You can find me on [HackerRank](https://www.hackerrank.com/ganton000) and playing [Chess](https://www.chess.com/member/anton-d4e4)!

 <!---
 - 🌱 I’m currently learning C++.